timdnewman/Lizzy/docs/tutorials/rect.md

 ```
 liz.ProcessParameters.assign(mu=0.1, wo_delta_time=100)
 ```
 Next, we can define the properties of the materials in the mesh.
 At the moment, material definition is handled in the script (in the future this will change).
-We can do so by using the `add_material` method of the `MaterialManager` singleton for each material that we want to add:
+We can do so by creating a `PorousMaterial` and then using the `add_material` method of the `MaterialManager` singleton for each material that we want to add:
 ```
-liz.MaterialManager.add_material('domain', liz.PorousMaterial(1E-10, 1E-10, 1.0E-10, 0.5, 1.0))
+material = liz.PorousMaterial(1E-10, 1E-10, 1E-10, 0.5, 1.0)
+liz.MaterialManager.add_material('domain', material)
 ```
 We use the class `PorousMaterial` to create a porous material associated to the material key.
 In absence of a proper documentation, the arguments of `PorousMaterial` are:
 - `k1` (float): principal permeability value in local direction **e**1.